 The days may be long but the years are short.
 As I reflect back on those years they are some of the best of my life.
 The memories that I have created with my son are enough to last me a lifetime.
 You see, I thought they were for him but as they pass I realize they were partly for him and mostly for me.

-So Mama's forget about cleaning this summer.
+Mamas forget about cleaning this summer.
 I mean REALLY who cares if you house is spotless!
 What matters is the time that is spent with your kids.
 Love them!
 Don't just tell them.
 Show them.
 Spend time with them.
 Create memories.
 Make a fire pit.
 Go kayaking.
 Go caving.
-Go to the drive in movies.
+Go to the drive-in movies.
 Eat ice-cream for breakfast.
 These are the things they will remember.
 Take pictures with your kids.
 Who cares if you "need" to lose weight.
 They are only going to remember that you refused to take the picture.